- This event has passed.

 Led by an expert in equality, diversity and inclusion the day is an opportunity to explore the implications of the research in your own organisation, focussing on the role of leaders as well as operational practice.
 The research offers actionable insights for organisations and the volunteering sector and the day will focus on shifting from talking to walking.

-Research Project Two: The ABC of BAME
+Research Project One: The ABC of BAME

 This is new mixed method research carried out by Jump, Breakthrough Media, Leeds Beckett University and sponsored by Sport England, the National Trust, Cancer Research UK and BT.